Start With the Go Standard Library

 }

-you must download its source code and all its dependencies before it can be
+Even though the github.com/fatih/color package gave us simpler code for terminal escape sequences, its source code is not in the Go standard library.
+You must download its source code and all its dependencies before it can be used.

 > go run .